impresso/newsagency-classification/README.md

-## Master project on news agencies' content classification and exploration
+## Classification and Exploration of News Agency Content

+This repository holds the code related to the master project of Lea Marxen on the classicifcation and exploration of news agency content, based on the _impresso_ corpus.